 The most expensive horse artwork is the Horse Fusaichi Pegasus Gold Painting by Richard W. Linford at Fine Art America.

 Rosa Bonheur is well-recognized for her painting "The Horse Fair" worldwide.
 She reached international levels of fame because of her masterpiece.

 What is the actual name of the ‘’paint horse’’?

-Pinto (Spanish for "Painted") is a spotted horse; the Pinto gets called paint, particolored, pied, piebald, calico, and skewbald, all terminology used to characterize color and marking differences.
+Pinto (Spanish for "painted") is a spotted horse; the Pinto gets called paint, particolored, pied, piebald, calico, and skewbald, all terms used to characterize color and marking differences.

 The world of art is constantly evolving, and the subject of horses in the art world is captivating artists and audiences alike.
 As we're nearing the end of 2023, there are many remarkable horse artists like Miguel Camarena, Rosa Bonheur, John Collier, Max Liebermann, Karen Brenner, Marino Marini, and others who stand out with their extraordinary contributions to the domain of oil paintings of horses.

 Their artwork pays tribute to the history, traditions, and culture of horses and equestrian art and their constant evolution.